Cursive Translator: Convert Cursive Writing to Digital Text

 Save it as a JPG or PDF.

 Go to handwritingocr.com and create an account.
-Don't worry, it only takes a few moments, and there's nothing to pay: you receive free trial credits to get started.
+It only takes a few moments, and there's nothing to pay: you receive free trial credits to get started.

 Click "Select files" to find and upload your scanned document, and make sure you choose "Extract full text" as the action.
 Uploading will start automatically.